 - 1. [UMPIRE] Time the intermission between periods. - 2.
-Once the period has ended:[♦] - (a) [REFEREE] [UMPIRE OR CENTRE JUDGE] Of to the succeeding spot and record (in writing) the yard line on which the ball is placed, its lateral position, the number of the next down and the distance to the line to gain. - (b) [OTHERWISE] Record the yard line of the ball and the down and distance. - (c) × [LINE JUDGE] Also record the lateral position of the ball. - 3.
-[UMPIRE OR CENTRE JUDGE] If you are the one with the ball, once you and the Referee have recorded the details and confirmed they are correct, [◊] accompanied by the Referee, take the ball across midfield to its new location and re-spot it.
-[IN 3xx FOR-MATION (CREW OF 6C/8)] If you don't have the ball, monitor the players as they move to the new location. [§] - 4.
-[LINE JUDGE] Once you have recorded the details, of move quickly to the succeeding spot (both yard line and lateral position) in the opposite half of the field, and indicate the new location where the ball should next be put into play. - 5.
+Once the period has ended: - (a) [REFEREE] [UMPIRE OR CENTRE JUDGE] Go to the succeeding spot and record (in writing) the yard line on which the ball is placed, its lateral position, the number of the next down and the distance to the line to gain. - (b) [LINESMAN] [SIDE JUDGE] Record the yard line on which the chain clip is set, the yard line on which the ball is placed, the number of the next down and the distance to the line to gain. ^{\(\lambda\)} - (c) [REFEREE] [UMPIRE OR CENTRE JUDGE] [LINESMAN] [SIDE JUDGE] Do not move from the succeeding spot yard line until you have agreed with each other that you have recorded the correct information. (a) - (d) [OTHERWISE] Record the yard line of the ball and the down and distance. - (e) [LINE JUDGE] Also record the lateral position of the ball. - 3.
+[UMPIRE OR CENTRE JUDGE] If you are the one with the ball, once you and the Referee have recorded the details and confirmed they are correct, accompanied by the Referee, take the ball across midfield to its new location and re-spot it.
+[IN 3xx FORMATION (CREW OF 6C/8)] If you don't have the ball, monitor the players as they move to the new location. - 4.
+[LINE JUDGE] Once you have recorded the details, move quickly to the succeeding spot (both yard line and lateral position) in the opposite half of the field, and indicate the new location where the ball should next be put into play. - 5.
 [IN xx2/xx3 FORMATION (CREW OF 6D/7/8)] [FIELD JUDGE] [IN xx0/xx1 FORMATION (CREW OF 4/5/6C)] [LINE JUDGE] Move the alternate down box and line-to-gain marker, but they should remain at their end of period location until you have recorded their positions. - 6.
-[LINESMAN] [SIDE JUDGE] Record the yard line on which the chain clip is set, the yard line on which the ball is placed, the number of the next down and the distance to the line to gain. - 7.
-[LINESMAN] Once you have recorded these details, grasp the chain and the clip, and keeping hold of it, reverse the chain and move it and its crew to the corresponding yard line in the other half of the field.
-The down box should be moved to its new position at the same time (under the supervision of the Side Judge, if there is one). - 8.
-[SIDE JUDGE] Supervise the down box operator in moving the down box to its new position.
+[LINESMAN] Once you have confirmed all details are recorded correctly, grasp the chain and the clip, and keeping hold of it, reverse the chain and move it and its crew to

-- 9. [BACK JUDGE] [FIELD JUDGE] Move to the new location for the next play with the players. - 10.
+- the corresponding yard line in the other half of the field.
+The down box should be moved to its new position at the same time (under the supervision of the Side Judge, if there is one). - 7.
+[SIDE JUDGE] Supervise the down box operator in moving the down box to its new position. - 8.
+[BACK JUDGE] [FIELD JUDGE] Move to the new location for the next play with the players. - 9.
 After completion of these duties, take position for the next play.
 The ball should not be declared ready for play until one minute has elapsed since the end of the period.
+This is a "rest" period for the teams and its length should not be varied significantly. §